How to write brilliant AI prompts

 Similarly, I make sure my posts are easy to scan by not having paragraphs longer than a sentence or two, so I tell it.

-You may have an irrational and slightly concerning love of bullet points or want a blog post with several subheadings, or need a comparison table doing.
+You may have an irrational and slightly concerning love of bullet points, or you may want a blog post with several subheadings, or you may need a comparison table created.

 Whatever it is, spell it out.